retroroo/FAITH3ds/README.md

 After this, it is the same as normal unity.
 Please work within the 3ds constraints.
 For this specific project I want to try my best to keep it compatible with o3ds.

+# That seems hard, how else can I help?
+I refuse to accept donations until the game is released, until then please bug me to finish it.
+Im known for procrastinating, and knowing a game is wanted motivates me.